adform/adform-android-sdk/README.md

 1. Download project library `AdformSdk_0.1.0.jar` latest version.
 2. Insert library into your project.
 3. Project has 2 `build.gradle` files (One for top project and one for project module).
 Update module `build.gradle` file by inserting `Google Play` services, `New Relic` library, and `SDK`.
+Please be noted, that `New Relic` library is optional and should be imported depending on user preference.

 Everything should look something like this:

         buildscript {
             repositories {